 - Whether you choose to share your diagnosis with your counsellor or not, you will have equal access to the accommodations and services you need.

-- Counsellors are professionals who adhere to their professional ethics and privacy laws so if you disclose your diagnosis to your counsellor, she/he will not share that information with anyone else without your express permission.
+- Counsellors are professionals who adhere to their professional ethics and privacy laws so if you disclose your diagnosis to your counsellor, they will not share that information with anyone else without your express permission.

 - Counsellors have experience and expertise in dealing with accommodations issues in the college environment and play an important role in the process of planning and implementing individualized academic accommodations.

 - One of the main reasons students don’t want to disclose a mental health diagnosis is fear of stigma.
 However, your counsellor is trained and accustomed to working with students with any number of disabilities.
-In fact counsellors are involved in on-campus activities and initiatives to reduce stigma.
+In fact, counsellors are involved in on-campus activities and initiatives to reduce stigma.

 - If you were diagnosed fairly recently, you may yourself be struggling to understand your symptoms, what works to improve your functioning in school and the rest of your life, how to talk about your condition with others.
 Your counsellor can work with you on all of these issues but generally it is much easier to do this work if your counsellor knows what condition you are dealing with.

 - If you have a learning disability, your documentation will be a psycho-educational assessment.
-These always contain the diagnosis.
+These reports contain the diagnosis.
 However, it is generally in your best interest to share your learning disability diagnosis.
 Approximately half of the students with disabilities at Fleming have learning disabilities so the counsellors are quite familiar with the challenges students with LDs face in post-secondary education and may have ideas for accommodation that you never even heard of.